bitvijays/PhD-Resources/Misc/3_PhD_Read_Papers.md

 - identify and challenge every assumption in every statement.
 Moreover, you should think about how you yourself would present a particular idea.
 This comparison of the actual with the virtual lends a sharp insight into the proof and presentation techniques in the paper and you can very likely add this to your repertoire of tools.
 - During this pass, you should also jot down ideas for future work.

+- Examine the assumptions
+  - Do their results rely on any assumptions about trends or environments?
+  - Are these assumptions reasonable?

+- Examine the methods
+  - Did they measure what they claim?
+  - Can they explain what they observed?
+  - Did they have adequate controls?
+  - Were tests carried out in a standard way?

+- Examine the statistics
+  - Were appropriate statistical tests applied properly?
+  - Did they do proper error analysis?
+  - Are the results statistically significant?

+- Examine the conclusions
+  - Do the conclusions follow logically from the observations
+  - What other explanations are there for the observed effects?
+  - What other conclusions or correlations are there in the data that they did not point out?

 #### Output - TP

 - Should be able to reconstruct the entire structure of the paper from memory, as well as be able to identify its strong and weak points.